WHAT IS ACID REFLUX?

 Even with these lifestyle changes and medications, relief of your symptoms may not happen right away.
 If you are having no improvement after two months, we may increase your use of Prevacid or similar products to twice a day instead of once a day.
 If you do get improvement, then trial and error will determine if you need to continue to use the medication every day or else only as needed.

-Since it is often difficult to know for certain that acid reflux is contributing to your throat and voice symptoms, we encourage you to pay close attention to your various symptoms and update us on your progress.
+Since it is often difficult to know for certain that this condition is contributing to your throat and voice symptoms, we encourage you to pay close attention to your various symptoms and update us on your progress.
 Please do not hesitate to call us with any questions or problems with the treatment regimen.